UEFA coefficient

-History

 Men's association coefficient

-The association coefficient is used to rank the football associations of Europe, and thus determine the number of clubs from an association that will participate in the UEFA Champions League, the UEFA Europa League and the UEFA Europa Conference League.
+The association coefficient is used to rank the football associations of Europe, and thus determine the number of clubs from an association that will participate in the UEFA Champions League, the UEFA Europa League and the UEFA Conference League.

 The UEFA ranking determines the number of teams competing in the season after the next, not in the first season after the publication of the ranking.
-Thus, the rankings at the end of the 2021–22 season determine the team allocation by association in the 2023–24 (not 2022–23) UEFA season.
+Thus, the rankings at the end of the 2022–23 season determine the team allocation by association in the 2024–25 (not 2023–24) UEFA season.
 This is unrelated to the selection of teams which will fill each allocation through the individual association leagues and national cups (which is decided in the preceding season).

-This coefficient is determined by the results of the clubs of the associations in the UEFA Champions League, UEFA Europa League and the UEFA Europa Conference League games over the past five seasons.
+This coefficient is determined by the results of the clubs of the associations in the UEFA Champions League, UEFA Europa League and the UEFA Conference League games over the past five seasons.
 Two points are awarded for each win by a club, and one for a draw (points are halved in the qualifying rounds).
-Results determined by extra time do count in determining the allocation of points, but results determined by penalty-shootouts do not affect the allocation of points, other than for bonus points given for qualification into the latter rounds.
+Results determined by extra time do count in determining the allocation of points, but results determined by penalty shootouts do not affect the allocation of points, other than for bonus points given for qualification into the latter rounds.
 The number of points awarded each season is divided by the number of teams that participated for that association in that season.
-This number is then rounded down to three decimal places (e.g. 2 2/3 would be rounded to 2.666).
+This number is calculated to three decimal places then truncated (e.g. 2 2/3 would be truncated to 2.666).

 To determine an association's coefficient for a particular season, the coefficients for the last five seasons are added.
 Bonus points are added to the number of points scored in a season.
 Bonus points are allocated for:

-Clubs that reach the group stage (4 bonus points for the Champions League).

-Group winners (4 bonus points for the Europa League, 2 bonus points for the Europa Conference League).

-Group runners-up (2 bonus points for the Europa League, 1 bonus point for the Europa Conference League).

-Clubs that reach the round of 16 (5 bonus points for the Champions League, 1 bonus point for the Europa League).

-Clubs that reach the quarter-finals (1 bonus point for the Champions League and the Europa League).

-Clubs that reach the semi-finals or final (1 bonus point for the Champions League, Europa League and Europa Conference League).